Functional fitness exercises train muscles to help you do everyday activities…

 What if you’re not an athlete, do you even need to exercise?

-Daily tasks like carrying groceries or playing a game of basketball with your kids.
+Playing a game of basketball with your kids.

 The key to functional fitness exercise is integration.

-It’s about training all the muscles to work together instead of isolating them independently.
+It’s about training all the muscles to work together.

 What is functional fitness training?